 During late fiscal 2013 and fiscal 2014, the Company acquired several diamond projects and raised funds for exploration of these projects.
 As a result of the acquisitions the Company's administrative and operational costs have increased.
-During the first quarter of fiscal 2015 these significant costs have consisted of share-based compensation charges \$189,454 (2013 - \$222,141), salaries and benefits \$111,549 (2013 - \$34,390), property investigation costs \$10,977 (2013 - \$12,867), and advertising and travel \$46,889 (2013 - \$8,692).
-These increases were a result of the operational requirements needed to maintain the Company's public listing and administer the newly acquired projects.
+During the first and second quarter of fiscal 2015 these increased costs have largely consisted of increased share-based compensation charges \$412,584 (comparative period - \$375,563), salaries and benefits \$164,517 (comparative period - \$70,247) and advertising, promotion and travel \$116,356 (comparative period - \$24,861).
+These increases were a result of the operational requirements needed to maintain the Company's public listing and administer its diamond projects.